Aveygo/KindleDashboard/README.md

 1. Install rust/cargo & [Cross](https://github.com/cross-rs/cross) and build the project with: ```RUSTFLAGS="-C target-feature=+crt-static" cross build --target arm-unknown-linux-musleabi --release```.
 This is the only reliable way of building for the kindle.

 ### Config
 We have three things we needs to configure for all the information in the dashboard to be fetched.
-This information is stored in a folder named ```sensitive/```, which you should find at the root of the repo you just cloned, and is where the following will be (temporarily) stored.
+This information is stored in a folder named ```sensitive/```, which you should find at the root of the repo you just cloned, and is where the following will be stored in the kindle.

-1. **Google calendar** - Setup a google [OAuth Client ID](https://console.cloud.google.com/apis/credentials).
-Save the json client secret to sensitive/creds.json.
-Make sure to add yourself as a test user and enable the [google-calendar api](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com) (and set up the calendar scope...).
+1. **ICS Calendars** ~~Google calendar~~ - You can export your google calendars as ics urls (Calendar Settings -> Integrate calendar -> Secret address in iCal format).
+Save them to sensitive/calendars.json as ```{"urls": ["<eg url>", ...]}```

 3. **OpenWeatherMap** - Create an [API](https://openweathermap.org/api) account.
 Save the api token in sensitive/openweatherkey.json as ```{"key":"MYKEY"}```